uma899/OS_dev/README.md

 This is a simple x86 bootloader written in NASM assembly.
 It runs in **16-bit real mode** and prints this on screen:

-- Current time from the RTC (hours:minutes:seconds)
+- Current time and date from the RTC (hours:minutes:seconds) and DD/MM/YY

 ---